 - you have children

-The Citizens Advice Bureau can help you fill in the necessary forms, and can help you find a solicitor, if you need one.
-Alternatively you can get online help with the divorce process on the Wikivorce website.
+The Citizens Advice Bureau can help you fill in the necessary forms.
+Alternatively you can search for a divorce solicitor in our Directory.

 You may need legal advice about financial issues, even if you agree on how to divide up your property and finances.
 The process of sorting out the financial aspect of the divorce is known as ‘ancillary relief’.
 It is not the case that property is automatically divided in a 50/50 split.
 If you do go to court the judge will consider a number of factors when deciding who should get what, but the needs of any children will always be the main consideration.